lauyankai/lauyankai/README.md

 <div>&nbsp;</div>

-a **Computer Science** undergraduate, specialising in **Data Engineering** at **Universiti Teknologi Malaysia (UTM)** 🎓.
+I am a **Computer Science** undergraduate, specialising in **Data Engineering** at **Universiti Teknologi Malaysia (UTM)** 🎓.
 I love working with data to find cool insights.
 I'm always learning and getting hands-on with projects to make a real impact 🌐.
 Let's chat about all things tech! 👨‍💻